 To cut down on buff stacking I made resist magic potions no longer stack with resist fire/frost/shock potions but buffed them in return.
 The question is now do you want an all-in-one protection or the slightly stronger specific protection.

-Some smaller changes to potion costs and strength.
+Some changes to potion costs and strengths to improve balancing.

 I wanted food to be it's own thing instead of either a weak-sauce and immersion-breaking healing potion alternative or a source of game-breaking buffs.

 Every 4 in-game hours you get hungry and gain a random appetite (vegetables, pastry, seafood, cheese, light meat, large meat) which can be found under your active effects.
 You can then eat food and gain a bonus.
 Cooked foods have higher bonuses if the food matches your appetite you get an even higher bonus.
 There are no penalties for not eating.

 I rebalanced food prices to incentivize cooking and give a more unique feeling to a lot of rare/quest food items and changed some recipes to allow for more viable options where vanilla had a bunch of simply superior because easier recipes.
 I also added a few new ones that felt like they were missing.
 I included unique labeled textures for the bottles and added 3 now uniquely textured vanilla drinks to be bought at inns.

 All alcoholic drinks now double food bonuses for 2 - 5 minutes.
 The duration is based on the rarity and price of the drink.